All Episodes

 So let's just play this out.

-I mean uh debate night, right?
+I mean, debate night, right?

-And then four days later on average is when people start to express virus, we'll usually catch it by day five.
+And then four days later, on average, is when people start to express virus, we'll usually catch it by day five.

-So there's that one day period in between.
+So there's that one-day period in between.

-Many people won't get tested on day five, so they get tested on day six, seven, or eight.
+So they get tested on day six, seven, or eight.

 And that's why I keep hammering.